Visit stepstojustice.ca for step-by-step information on how to deal with social assistance problems.

 This resource provides information to help health professionals complete the forms in the Ontario Disability Support Program’s disability determination package.
 It explains the application process, how decisions are made, and what kind of information should be included on the forms.

-This resource explains how income from work or training can affect the amount of financial assistance a person gets from Ontario Works.
-It contains worksheets to help calculate how such income will affect the amount of assistance.
+This resource explains how income from work or training can affect the amount of income support a person gets from Ontario Works (OW) or the Ontario Disability Support Program (ODSP).

-Disclaimer: This site contains general legal information for residents of Ontario, Canada.
+Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.